+From February 2, 2015 through June 23, 2015, compensation for our non-employee directors (as defined below) consisted of an annual retainer of \$50,000 and an additional retainer of \$15,000 for acting as Chair of the Audit Committee or Chair of the Compensation Committee.
 The compensation program for our non-employee directors was reviewed during the beginning of fiscal year 2015 by the Compensation Committee with assistance from FW Cook.
-Based on the Compensation Committee's findings and input from FW Cook, on April 1, 2015, the Compensation Committee recommended and our Board approved a new compensation program for our non-employee directors, the terms of which will become effective as of June 24, 2015, the date of our Annual Meeting.
-Under the terms of the new compensation program for our non-employee directors, compensation for our non-employee directors will consist of an annual retainer of \$60,000, an additional retainer of \$15,000 for acting as Lead Independent Director or as Chair of the Compensation Committee, and an additional retainer of \$20,000 for acting as Chair of the Audit Committee.
-Our non-employee directors will not receive any additional fees based on the number of meetings they attend.
+Based on the Compensation Committee's findings and input from FW Cook, on April 1, 2015, the Compensation Committee recommended and our Board approved a new compensation program for our non-employee directors, the terms of which became effective as of June 24, 2015, the date of our 2015 Annual Meeting.
+Under the terms of the new compensation program for our non-employee directors, compensation for our non-employee directors consists of an annual retainer of \$60,000, an additional annual retainer of \$15,000 for serving as Lead Independent Director, an additional annual retainer of \$20,000 for serving as Chair of the Audit Committee and an additional annual retainer of \$15,000 for serving as Chair of the Compensation Committee.
+Effective in the second quarter of fiscal 2016, an additional annual retainer of \$10,000 will be provided to the Chair of our Nominating and Governance Committee.
+Our non-employee directors are not provided any additional fees based on the number of meetings they attend.

-On the date of each annual meeting of stockholders, commencing with the Annual Meeting, each non-employee director who is serving on our Board will be granted an award of restricted stock units.
+On the date of each annual meeting of stockholders, commencing with the 2015 Annual Meeting, each non-employee director who is serving on our Board will be granted an award of restricted stock units.
 The number of restricted stock units subject to the award will be determined by dividing \$70,000 by the per-share closing price (in regular trading) of our Common Stock on the date of such annual meeting, rounded down to the nearest whole unit.
 These restricted stock unit awards will vest in 12 substantially equal installments, subject to the non-employee director's continued service as a director through each vesting date, with the first installment vesting one month following the date of grant and an additional installment vesting on each monthly anniversary of the date of grant thereafter for the next 11 months; provided, however, that the outstanding and unvested portion of the restricted stock unit award will vest in full immediately prior to the first annual meeting of stockholders for the year following the year of grant of the award should such annual meeting occur before the first annual anniversary of the date of grant.
-Each such restricted stock unit award will be made under and subject to the terms and conditions of the 2013 Plan (or any successor equity compensation plan approved by the Company's stockholders and in effect at the time of grant) and will be evidenced by, and subject to the terms and conditions of, a restricted stock unit award agreement in the form then used by the Company to evidence restricted stock unit awards to our non-employee directors.
+Each such restricted stock unit award is made under and subject to the terms and conditions of the 2013 Plan (or any successor equity compensation plan approved by the Company's stockholders and in effect at the time of grant) and is evidenced by, and subject to the terms and conditions of, a restricted stock unit award agreement in the form used by the Company to evidence restricted stock unit awards to our non-employee directors.